vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

 To operate a graph space on the **Schema** page of Studio, you must do a check of these:

-- Studio is connected to Nebula Graph.
+- Studio is connected to NebulaGraph.
 - Your account has the authority of GOD.
 It means that:
-  - If the authentication is enabled in Nebula Graph, you can use `root` and any password to sign in to Studio.
+  - If the authentication is enabled in NebulaGraph, you can use `root` and any password to sign in to Studio.
-  - If the authentication is disabled in Nebula Graph, you must use `root` and its password to sign in to Studio.
+  - If the authentication is disabled in NebulaGraph, you must use `root` and its password to sign in to Studio.

 ## Create a graph space